coco-team/cocoSim-deprecated/README.md

 # CoCoSim

-CoCoSim is an automated analysis framework for Simulink and Stateflow models.
+CoCoSim is an automated analysis and code generatation framework for Simulink and Stateflow models.
+Specifically, CoCoSim can be used to verify automatically user-supplied safety requirements.
+Moreover, CoCoSim can be used to generate C and/or Rust code.
+CoCoSim uses Lustre as its intermediate language.
 CoCoSim is currently under development.
 We welcome any feedback and bug report.

 [![ScreenCast of CoCoSim](http://i.imgur.com/itLte0X.png)](https://youtu.be/iqwVCiU46Y4)